 The Trace parallels Route 59 straight south until a left curve glides the bike into Old Mandeville's bustling trailhead.
 Farmers' markets, art fairs, live concerts, and other activities lure people to the expansive trailhead.

 The Mandeville Trailhead is surrounded by restaurants and shops line the streets that cross the Trace, including Old Rail Brewing restaurant.
 Based on the wall of bicycles locked to their fence, the eatery successfully caters to weary travelers…like me.

 After light bites for lunch, I return to my bike, undaunted and recharged.

-Along the nine-mile section slicing through the woods to Lacomb, the Tammany Trace passes by Fountainbleau State Park, Northlake Nature Center, Pelican Park, John T. Davies Park, and within blocks of Lake Pontchartrain.
+Along the nine-mile section slicing through the woods to Lacombe, the Tammany Trace passes by Fountainbleau State Park, Northlake Nature Center, Pelican Park, John T. Davies Park, and within blocks of Lake Pontchartrain.
 Colorful dragonflies skim the air next to me like dolphins alongside a boat.
 For an hour-and-a half, I continue through the heat until it starts to drizzle.
-The bike skids under a shelter before a trestle crosses the bayou at Lacomb Trailhead, just as the deluge—and the lightning—begins.
+The bike skids under a shelter before a trestle crosses the bayou at Lacombe Trailhead, just as the deluge—and the lightning—begins.

 After the Storm

 The thunderstorm had cooled the air significantly; so awake and alert, I'm ready for the remaining miles ahead.
 Because the Slidell trailhead—seven miles ahead—is also the Andrew C. Carollo, Sr. Park & Ride, it's easy to miss.
 But the charming Texaco Boardwalk and the coldest water fountain alongside the Trace makes it worth the stop.